Thein-Naing/workout-api-mern/README.md

 `in Postman , we checked returned token , and confirmed 3 parts of jwt token, header, payload and signature.
 This mean our jwt function is working properly.`
 <img width="960" alt="image" src="https://github.com/Thein-Naing/workout-api-mern/assets/117463446/284caf12-402e-457d-b431-91fa4a229a62">
 <img width="960" alt="image" src="https://github.com/Thein-Naing/workout-api-mern/assets/117463446/dd413359-0997-4099-a070-7266584adb09">

+`[8]`` I forgot to mention, we have to creat JWT SECRET KEY in .env file.
+You can generate this secret key by following this steps;`

+// cd server/backend then

+// type : node

+// then type require('crypto').randomBytes(64).toString('hex')

+// you will get 64 digit secret key & copy and paste it in .env.

+//SECRET= xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx